 The Main Entrance Sign

-A colour photograph of the sign, this one sadly taken after closure, as the site was being demolished (note the wrecking cranes).
+A colour photograph of the sign, this one sadly taken after closure, as the site was being demolished (note the wrecking cranes and Elisabeth’s partially dismantled cast house roof).

 ‘A Gate’ Main Entrance

-A nice colour photograph taken at the main entrance off the Millfields Rd during the BSC era.
-Given the absence of cars and the lowered barrier I would guess this was taken during a shutdown.
+A nice colour photograph taken at the main entrance off the Millfields Rd.
+Given the absence of cars and the lowered barrier I would guess this was taken either during an annual shutdown or, more likely, very shortly after closure of the works.

 A Closer View